-2. Does Venus or the Earth show any signs of large, round maria (like those seen on Mercury or the Moon)?
+2. Does Venus or the Earth show any signs of large, round maria (like those seen on the Moon or Mercury)?
 (1 point)

 3. Which planet seems to have the most impact craters?
 (1 point)

 4. Compare the surface of Mercury to the Moon.
 Are they similar?
 (3 points)